Site preparation work is underway as construction begins on Collingwood’s new Transit Terminal at Pine and Second Streets

-At the April 30th meeting of Collingwood Town Council, approval was given for increased budget funding for Downtown Transit Terminal and Washroom Facility
+To pave the way for construction, approval was given by Collingwood Council at the April 30th Council meeting for increased budget funding for Downtown Transit Terminal and Washroom Facility.

 The additional terminal costs of meeting Heritage guidelines, and providing a fully accessible facility to meet AODA requirements, caused the budget for the transit terminal and washroom facility to increase significantly.
 With the addition of vandal resistant panels and construction materials that would meet heritage guidelines on the exterior, and commercial grade floors, walls, windows and doors throughout, additional material costs were also incurred.